nathansenjaya/ORDER-MATTERS/README.md

-# IEMOCAP Main Generation Pipeline
+# Iterative Transformation Main Generation Pipeline

 This repository contains the main audio-generation pipeline in `main.py`.
 Evaluation, trajectory, and sweep scripts are not required for the minimal run.